This page relates to the 2024–27 National Land Transport Programme.

 Resilience improvements are non-routine work to eliminate or reduce the risk of damage to transport infrastructure or interruptions to level of service including from an emergency event (see ‘Exclusions’ below for further information).

-Work category 141 covers response works and recovery works relating to a qualifying event.
+Work category 141 covers response works and recovery works that arise from a qualifying event.
 This applies to transport infrastructure that is eligible for funding from the NLTF, including roading, rail, public transport and walking and cycling infrastructure.

 Work category 141 is available to the following activity classes: